 The International Classification of Childhood Cancer (ICCC-3) distinguishes 12 groups of cancers (Table 3).
-The most common are leukaemias (33% of all cancers), followed by tumours of the central nervous system (20%; especially brain tumours); and lymphomas (12%).
+The most common are leukaemias (32% of all cancers), followed by tumours of the central nervous system (21%; especially brain tumours); and lymphomas (12%).
 Other cancers arise from embryonic tissue.
-These include neuroblastoma (7%) from primitive neural tissue, nephroblastoma (5%) from renal tissue, hepatoblastoma (1%) in the liver, germ cell tumours (3%), and retinoblastoma (3%).
+These include neuroblastoma (7%) from primitive neural tissue, renal tumours (5%), hepatic tumours (1%), germ cell tumours (3%), and retinoblastoma (3%).